umonaca/bestlab_platform/README.md

 [TinyTuya](https://github.com/jasonacox/tinytuya) is another python project which uses a simple function to connect and fetch data from the Tuya IoT cloud.
 However, their function does not work seamlessly for us because:

 - Tuya platform never refreshes current access token, unless you use the refresh token to get a new one.
 Access token expires two hours later after it is first obtained, which means if we don't refresh the token, we will see an error message.

+**Update 10/25/2021**: I have managed to find out Tuya's C-to-C platform package [here](https://github.com/tuya/tuya-connector-python), which uses unscoped API endpoint and Pulsar as message service.
+However, there is [a bug](https://github.com/tuya/tuya-iot-python-sdk/issues/35) which has not been properly fixed in both of their packages.
+Tokens are still not refreshed in the correct way with their packages.
+I have already fixed on my side when I rewrote the Tuya package.

 ### eGauge Platform